YunxinLi/NDCR/README.md

   <a href="https://twitter.com/LyxTg"> <img src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white" height="18px" alt="Yunxin Li">
 </p>

-Our paper ["A Neural Divide-and-Conquer Reasoning Framework for Image Retrieval from Linguistically Complex Text"](https://arxiv.org/abs/2305.02265) have been accepted to ACL 2023.
+Our paper ["A Neural Divide-and-Conquer Reasoning Framework for Image Retrieval from Linguistically Complex Text"](https://arxiv.org/abs/2305.02265) have been accepted to ACL 2023 Main Conference.
 This project aims to introduce the divide-and-conquer and neural-symbolic reasoning appraoches to handle the complex text-image reasoning problem.

 ## How to Run